onestardao/WFGY/ProblemMap/Atlas/tiny-planner-output-examples-pack-v1.md

 ---

-## 2. What this pack claims
+## 2. What this pack claims ✅

 This pack claims that the following are now stable enough to say out loud:

 - the seven-family mother table survives first cross-domain bridge pressure
 - selected non-AI cases can be routed without forcing a mother-table redraw
-- the atlas already supports a first canonical cross-domain cluster
+- the Atlas already supports a first canonical cross-domain cluster
 - the current bridge is strong enough to justify formal bridge modules
 - broader system-debugging expansion can proceed through disciplined bridge growth

-This means the atlas is no longer only:
+This means the Atlas is no longer only:

-- an AI troubleshooting atlas in a narrow sense
+- an AI troubleshooting Atlas in a narrow sense

 It is now also:

-- an AI-first validated atlas with a first formal bridge into broader complex-system failure space
+- an AI-first validated Atlas with a first formal bridge into broader complex-system failure space

 ---

-## 3. What this pack does not claim
+## 3. What this pack does not claim 🚧

 This pack does **not** claim that: